andrewbeng89/IS429AngularTest/README.md

 6. Create some new todos and reload the page and observe
 7. Open up different windows to the same URL and observe when you perform CRUD on the todos

+This version of the "todo" app is enabled by default.

 ### Node.js with MongoDB (Mongolab Database-as-a-Service)

+To enable the node.js with MongoDB version of the "todo" app, change `var firebase_backend` in app/js/app.js to `false`.
+This will enable the "TodoController" in AngularJS.

 [Node.js](http://nodejs.org) is a JavaScript platform built on [Google's V8 engine](https://code.google.com/p/v8/), and is used to develop a wide variety of network applications, including web applications.

-This demo application uses the [Express web app framework](http://expressjs.com/) as its backbone, with a "public" folder containing all of the front-end code (AngularJS-based application).
-The AngularJS code for this integrated version of the app exists in "todo_xhr.js".
-Unlike "todo.js", the method calls will interact with the Expressjs application via HTTP requests.
-The application back-end code ("app.js") will handle these request to either create, retrieve, update or delete (CRUD) "todo" items in the application's database.
+This demo application uses the [Express web app framework](http://expressjs.com/) as its backbone, with a app/ folder containing all of the front (js/, css/, partials/ etc.) and back-end (main.js, package.json etc.) code.

 The application database used here is [MongoDB](http://www.mongodb.org/), a document/object based database system.
 Unlike a traditional relational databse system (e.g. MySQL, Oracle DB), MongoDB is an example of a non-relational [NoSQL](http://en.wikipedia.org/wiki/NoSQL) database.
 Other examples of NoSQL database systems include CouchDB and Google's App Engine Datastore (NDB is covered in the [sister GAE tutorial](https://github.com/andrewbeng89/mitb_gae_demo)).